CODARcode/Chimbuko/README.md

 What is Chimbuko-0.1?
 =====================
-The Chimbuko-0.1 release aims at offline mode.
+The Chimbuko-0.1 release is for offline mode.
 The installation includes performance feature extraction package, performance visualization package, and data analysis package.
-These packages are included in Chimbuko as submodules.
-The installation script will install the dependencies.
+These packages are included in the release as submodules.
+The installation script will install the dependencies for the main components.

 Software Dependencies
 =====================